Skillshare Review: Making Money as a Teacher on Skillshare

 - Screencast-O-Matic: A FREE screen recording tool with a Pro version for just $18 (or $14.40 if you use my link!).
 Camtasia is another great tool but it comes at a steeper price—$199 for a single user license.

 As far as investments you’ll want to consider to be successful, that’s really it.
 And keep in mind that once you have these tools, you can keep using them to create additional Skillshare classes—and other online courses!

 My Skillshare Earnings

 As of April 2018, I’ll have been on Skillshare for almost a year (my first payment was in July 2017).
 It wasn’t until late 2017/early 2018 that I published more than one class—and that’s when my earnings really took off.

 Here’s how much I’ve made from Skillshare to date:

-In essence, my first class has paid off to the tune of $450… so far.
-Recurring revenue from that one Skillshare class has resulted in a consistent $50/month.
-I have every reason to believe that each additional class I publish will follow a similar pattern (and will update these screenshots a few months after my new classes have been live!).
+In essence, my first class has paid off to the tune of $450 in 2017 alone.
+Recurring revenue from that one Skillshare class has resulted in a consistent $50+/month moving forward.
+I have every reason to believe that each additional class I publish will follow a similar pattern over time.

 Here are some of the stats related to my payments:

 Notice that huge spike in January, thanks to my new classes!
-Almost 3000 minutes this month, alone.
+Almost 3000 premium minutes this month, alone.
 Then, in March, I got a special email feature—that was a game changer with over 6000 premium minutes watched by students.

 And the trend line for new students in all of my Skillshare classes: